 - Social Media 4% i.e. AED 27.6 Mn

 The company is investing on PPC (Paid search), I probed into “Keyword Planner” and identified that company might be investing somewhere around 5-7mn AED on paid search (English), approx 40+56 adgroups (combined in TLD and flight Subdomain) are identified with an average bid between 30-50 aed/click

 Etihad.com (40 adgroups)

 - Total digital marketing budget i.e. $190 Mn i.e. AED 689 Mn, so practically 1% is being spent on search marketing (English)

-- http://flights.etihad.com/ja/ i.e. in Japanese domain the estimated budget is coming out to be AED 1.34mn aed (google is strong in japan)
+- http://flights.etihad.com/ja/ i.e. in Japanese domain the estimated budget is coming out to be AED 1.34mn aed (google is strong in Japan)

-- All Arabic versions of the subdomains are generating very low impressions giving estimated budgets of AED 10-13k including jordan, Iraq, UAE etc (Could be a potential GAP area)
+- All Arabic versions of the subdomains are generating very low impressions giving estimated budgets of AED 10-13k including Jordan, Iraq, UAE etc (Could be a potential GAP area)

 Anyways, we can only identify the GAP areas after actual analytical data is researched i.e. all the subdomains with total ad budget spent.
-Then actually a deeper analysis can be conducted researching on user searches and the ads which has been delivered (I have just demonstrated one).
-The manual analysis will take ages for me to compile all the data and then present some conclusion which will not be perfect as am analysing the domain as an outsider.
+Then actually a deeper analysis can be conducted researching on user searches and the ads which have been delivered (I have just demonstrated one).
+The manual analysis will take ages for me to compile all the data and then present some conclusion which will not be perfect as am analyzing the domain as an outsider.